 The National Association of the Advancement of Colored People’s (NAACP) Silent Protest Parade, also known as the Silent March, took place on 5th Avenue in New York City, New York on Saturday, July 28, 1917.
 This protest was a response to violence against African Americans, including the race riots, lynching, and outrages in Texas, Tennessee, Illinois, and other states.

-The parade went south down 5th Avenue, moved to 57th Street and then to Madison Square.
-It brought out nearly ten thousand black women, men, and children, who all marched in silence.
-Johnson urged that the only sound to be heard would be the “the sound of muffled drums.”
-Children, dressed in white, led the protest, and were followed by women, also dressed in white.
+The parade went south down 5th Avenue, moved to 57th Street, and then to Madison Square.
+It brought out nearly ten thousand Black women, men, and children, who all marched in silence.
+Johnson urged that the only sound to be heard would be “the sound of muffled drums.”
+Children, dressed in white, led the protest and were followed by women, also dressed in white.
 Men brought up the rear, dressed in dark suits.

 James Weldon Johnson wrote in his 1938 autobiography Along This Way that “the streets of New York have witnessed many strange sites, but I judge, never one stranger than this; among the watchers were those with tears in their eyes.”